 The first coat of paint didn’t cover that black very well.
 I was using FolkArt Home Decor Chalk, color Patina.
 The chalk finish usually covers really well.

-I applied a second coat and a third coat.
-I wasn’t feeling the color, too light.
+I applied a second coat and a third coat of paint.
+I wasn’t feeling the color.
+It was too light.

 I mixed a darker turquoise color with the Patina color and it was perfect.

-These are the two FolkArt colors I mixed together to get just the right color.
+These are the two FolkArt colors I mixed together to get just the perfect color, Martinique and Patina.

 Now it’s time for the magic.
 I diluted green paint with water to make it very thin.
-Then I poured a bit of the thinned green paint on a paper plate.
+Then I poured a bit of the thinned green paint onto a paper plate.

-That is what happened to a lot of the green wash on the cedar chest.
-I didn’t have any green latex paint and I used the acrylic paint instead.
+That is what happened to a lot of the greenwash on this cedar chest.
+I didn’t have any green latex paint so I used acrylic paint instead.
 Live and learn.

 The piece still turned out pretty, just not as much green as I would have liked.
 You can see in the photo above that I also brushed some green paint along the sides of the chest.